11 August 2020

 About the recall of Desmopressin nasal sprays

 On 15th July 2020, Ferring Pharmaceuticals Limited recalled all unexpired stock of all strengths of desmopressin nasal spray from pharmacies and wholesalers worldwide.
-The decision was made as a precautionary measure due to efficacy issues.
+The decision was made due to efficacy issues.
 The vials of these nasal sprays were found to contain a lower volume of solution and hence out of specification for the content of the desmopressin acetate (active substance) and benzalkonium chloride (excipient).
+This was found to lead to an “out-of-specification result concerning the desmopressin content (155% of the targeted amount),” meaning that there was more of the active ingredient, desmopressin, within each vial – which could “cause adverse health consequences due to increased concentrations of desmopressin.”
 The precise cause of this defect remains to be determined.

 Ferring Pharmaceuticals Limited has announced that the product will remain unavailable until 2021.

 It is advised to patients who use this product to seek advice from your haematologist, gynaecologist or other healthcare professional with regard to suitable alternatives to desmopressin nasal spray such as intravenous or subcutaneous formulations of desmopressin.